Co-hosted by GV

-3. Can we map out those areas of activity, from engineering, the economy, health care, and national defense, where computational and data science will continue to be transformative?
+3. Can we map out those areas of activity, from engineering, the economy and health care to national defense, where computational and data science will continue to be transformative?

 4. What might society look like when human strategy and reason is outsourced to global algorithms?
 Specifically, what changes might we see in the areas of education, sovereignty, international law, and resource scarcity?

-At the meeting we shall have experts in complexity science, computational social science, machine learning, neuroscience, and economics.
+The meeting will feature experts in complexity science, computational social science, machine learning, neuroscience, and economics.

 ACtioN Meetings are open to members of the Applied Complexity Network and invited special guests.
 Please contact firstname.lastname@example.org if you would like more information on becoming a member.